 Good Side Dishes for Mussels

-- Grilled, steamed, or roasted veggies (e.g., broccoli, asparagus, zucchini, carrots, and/or broccoli)
+- Grilled, steamed, or roasted veggies (e.g., broccoli, asparagus, zucchini, carrots, butternut squash, and/or edamame)

 - Roasted potatoes

 - Green leaf salad

 - Brown or wild rice

 Mussels that are thoroughly cooked are safe to eat.
 While the Interstate Shellfish Sanitation Conference says that mussels harvested from approved waters and handled and processed in sanitary conditions are safe to eat raw, there is an increased risk of illness in some people.
 Therefore, I recommend cooking your mussels.